mysmarthub/linuxautofix/README.txt

 ---

-Create new command packages, use standard command packages to configure popular Linux systems after installation.
+Create new command packages, use standard command packages to settings of popular Linux systems after installation.

 ---

-The program allows you to execute command packages in automatic and semi-automatic mode.
+The program allows you to execute a set of commands in automatic and semi-automatic modes.

 ---

-With this utility, you can automate the execution of commands on a Linux system, as well as store all the necessary commands in a single file under different names, for later use.
+With this utility you can automate the execution commands in Linux system, and also keep all the necessary commands in one file under different names, for future use, automatic start.

 ---